Woongarrah

 Educational attainment in Woongarrah aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 16.1%, significantly lower than Greater Sydney's average of 38.0%.
-Bachelor degrees are the most common at 10.7%, followed by postgraduate qualifications (3.3%) and graduate diplomas (2.1%).
-Vocational credentials are prevalent, with 42.7% of residents aged 15+ holding them, including advanced diplomas (11.8%) and certificates (30.9%).
-Educational participation is high, with 36.2% currently enrolled in formal education: 13.3% in primary, 12.0% in secondary, and 3.7% in tertiary education.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent at 10.7%, followed by postgraduate qualifications (3.3%) and graduate diplomas (2.1%).
+Vocational credentials are held by 42.7% of residents aged 15 and above, with advanced diplomas at 11.8% and certificates at 30.9%.

-Educational participation is notably high, with 36.2% of residents currently enrolled in formal education.
+Educational participation is high, with 36.2% of residents currently enrolled in formal education.
 This includes 13.3% in primary education, 12.0% in secondary education, and 3.7% pursuing tertiary education.

 Frequently Asked Questions - Education